Back to California

 California Olympic and Paralympic Public Safety Command: Agreements with State and Local Agencies

-This law requires the California Olympic and Paralympic Public Safety Command to make agreements with state and local agencies for training, cooperation, information sharing, and resource use during the 2028 Games.
+This law requires the California Olympic and Paralympic Public Safety Command to make agreements with other state and local agencies for training, cooperation, information sharing, and resource use during the 2028 Games.

 What This Bill Does